kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-Rou-Jia-Bing,-Beijing-Yogurt,-and-Liang-Pi-(You-Want-to-Eat-These).md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140621-beijing-yogurt-bing-rou-food-market-tiananmen-sqare-liangpi-hot-pot/20140621-beijing-bing-rou-02.jpg "Making balls")

 We watched as our man ripped off individual balls of dough after kneading the large mass on an oiled surface for several minutes.
-Eventually, each ball of dough got stretched and twisted around like a coiled snake before being placed into a cooker that simultaneously steamed it while girdling the top and bottom.
+Eventually, each ball of dough got stretched and twisted around like a coiled snake before being placed into a cooker that simultaneously steamed it while griddling the top and bottom.

 The result is a flat disk that in many way resembles a Venezuelan-style arepa, but with a much lighter, fluffier inner texture.